jrandj/redhat/README.md

         # crontab -r can remove the job using this command
         ```

-    * Set the system SELinux mode to permissive.
+    * Set the system SELinux mode to permissive:
         ```shell
         setstatus # confirm current mode is not permissive vi /etc/selinux/config # Update to permissive